Introduction to Effective Altruism

 80,000 Hours is an organisation dedicated to helping people figure out in which careers they can do the most good.
 They provide a guide to the most important considerations relevant to career choice, and a set of tools to help motivated people make decisions.
 They have also conducted a large number of career reviews across a wide range of fields.

-One of the easiest ways that a person in the developed world can make a difference is by donating money to organisations that work on some of the most important causes.
+One of the easiest ways that a person can make a difference is by donating money to organisations that work on some of the most important causes.
 Monetary donations allow effective organisations to do more good things, and are much more flexible than time donations (like volunteering).

 Most of us don’t realise just how rich we are in relative terms.
 People earning professional salaries in developed countries are normally in the top 5% of global incomes.
 This relative wealth presents an enormous opportunity to do good if used effectively.